Before you Apply

 Watch the File Your Weekly Claim Video on this page for instructions.

-Starting April 18, 2021, the two weekly job search requirement in SCWOS (SC Works Online Services) will begin.
+As of April 18, 2021, claimants are required to complete two weekly job searches in SCWOS (SC Works Online Services).
 Claimants are required to complete this each week, by law, in order to remain eligible for UI benefits.

 Don’t have a SCWOS account?
 Register with SCWOS Video Tutorial